rkoron007/docker/projects/dockerfiles_galore/README.md

 We have two main concerns but we only want to build one image.
 One way we can get around this is by using [multi-stage builds][ms-b].
 Once our code has been built using `node` we don't actually require any `node` functionality anymore.
 So we can use the files that `node` built and hand them to `nginx` to replace the default html that `nginx` renders.

-Think about how you'd ordinarily run this application.
-You would bundle your script using "npm start" and then render the `index.html` in your browser.
+Think about how you'd ordinarily run this kind of application.
+You would:
+1. Run webpack to bundle your code using "npm start".
+2. Create a script tag in the `index.html` and then render that page in your browser.

 That is basically our aim!

 Start off by creating a `.dockerignore` and fill it with what you'll want to ignore in our built image.
 Then create a `Dockerfile`, for the `FROM` command use a recent node version like `node:8.15-alpine` and name this stage of the build for later reference.